The second flu season of the pandemic is off and running, and every cough and sniffle will carry an extra worry: possible COVID-19 infection.

 Is it possible to tell the difference between flu symptoms and COVID-19 symptoms?

-"I think it's tough because both the flu and COVID-19 can have a variety of overlapping symptoms," said Fahimi.
-Those symptoms can include fever, chills and body aches, upper respiratory symptoms like runny nose and sore throat, lower respiratory symptoms like cough and pneumonia, and some gastrointestinal symptoms like nausea, vomiting and diarrhea.
+"I think it's tough because the flu and COVID-19 can have a variety of overlapping symptoms," said Fahimi.
+Those can include fever, chills and body aches, upper respiratory symptoms like runny nose and sore throat, lower respiratory symptoms like cough and pneumonia, and gastrointestinal symptoms like nausea, vomiting and diarrhea.

 One sign that does seem more specific to COVID-19 is the sudden loss of smell or taste.
 Initially underappreciated as a symptom, it's now thought to be common.

-"That would be one symptom that I would be particularly concerned about for COVID-19," said Fahimi.
+"That's one symptom that I would be particularly concerned about for COVID-19," said Fahimi.

-Chin-Hong noted that some symptoms in isolation – such as allergy-like symptoms, such as runny nose and water eyes, or diarrhea by itself – are less likely to be a sign of COVID-19, because they usually occur in conjunction with other symptoms of the disease.
+Chin-Hong noted that some symptoms in isolation – such as allergy-like symptoms, like runny nose and water eyes, or diarrhea by itself – are less likely to be a sign of COVID-19, because they usually occur in conjunction with other symptoms of the disease.

 "I can't give you a magic formula," said Chin-Hong.
 "At the end of the day, it's really testing that's going to tell you."